To improve education results, countries need efficient systems to monitor what and how students are learning.

 A learning assessment system includes policies, guidelines, programs, activities, entities, institutions and instruments used to produce data on learning outcomes.
 The system provides robust evidence for education policy and practice with the ultimate aim to improve education quality and learning outcomes.

-Globally, an estimated 53% of children in low- and middle-income countries cannot read proficiently by age 10, a basic skill necessary to lead productive lives.
+An estimated 53% of children in low- and middle-income countries cannot read proficiently by age 10, a basic skill necessary to lead productive lives.